Curry, rice, seafood, salads, and breads from many cultures are laid out on a large table.

 Canada’s food is as diverse as its people.
 The way we eat is shaped by over 400 years of immigration.
-Food connects people to the past, to place, and to other people.
-Eat Make Share explores the connections between food and immigration in Canada through the universal experiences of eating, making, and sharing food.
+Food connects people to the past, to place, and to other people. eat make share: a taste of immigration explores the connections between food and immigration in Canada through the universal experiences of eating, making, and sharing food.

 • Discover the surprising histories behind popular Canadian dishes.